top of page

 Nick Anderson

-Falls are one of the leading causes of injury in adults over 60—but they’re not inevitable.
-Small declines in lower-body strength, balance, and reaction speed often go unnoticed until a trip or misstep leads to a fall.
+Falls are a leading cause of injury in adults over 60.
+However, they are not inevitable.
+Small declines in lower-body strength, balance, and reaction speed often go unnoticed.
+A trip or misstep can lead to a fall.
 For active individuals, a single fall can mean months away from the activities you love.

 • Subtle changes in vision or inner ear function